navneet851/Neptune/README.md

 </p>

 <p align="center">
   Music Stream Neptune is a music streaming application developed in Kotlin.
 The application allows users to play, pause, shuffle, and repeat songs.
 It also provides a feature to like songs and maintain a list of liked songs.
+In Music Stream Neptune, Firebase plays a pivotal role by providing several backend services.
+Firebase Firestore serves as the primary database for the application, storing user data such as playlists, songs.
+Firebase Storage is utilized to store and serve the album art images for the songs.
+Lastly.
+By integrating these Firebase services, Music Stream Neptune is able to offer a robust and feature-rich music streaming experience to its users.
 </p>

 ## Screenshots